walkman315/007-TheBond/README.md

-# INofrmation about the Script
+# Inofrmation about the Script

 Light Weight OSNIT Script for All platfrom